Educational Materials & Risks

 There are limits on how much you may invest in a 12-month period among all crowdfunding offerings, not just offerings on Netcapital.
 The limits are:

-- If both your annual income and your net worth are greater than $44,000, then you may invest up to 5% of whichever (your annual income or your net worth) is lower.
+- If both your annual income and your net worth are greater than $44,000 but less than $107,000, then you may invest up to 5% of whichever (your annual income or your net worth) is lower.

-- If both your annual income and your net worth are greater than $107,000, then you may invest up to 10% of whichever (your annual income or your net worth) is lower
+- If both your annual income and your net worth are $107,000 or more, then you may invest up to 10% of whichever (your annual income or your net worth) is lower.

 - No one may invest more than $107,000.